razor-x/scipy-data_fitting/README.md

 Alternatively, you may want to use a [virtualenv](http://www.virtualenv.org/), which is beyond the scope of this documentation.

+Note that the large scientific packages such as NumPy, SciPy, and matplotlib may also be available via your system's package manager.

 To live on the bleeding edge,
 instead of the package name `scipy-data_fitting`, you can use this repository directly with